bdchauvette/leipzig.js/README.md

 Leipzig.js takes two optional arguments during construction:

-1. `selector`, which tells Leipzig.js which elements to gloss; equivalent to setting `config.selector`
+1. `selector`, which tells Leipzig.js which elements to gloss
 2. `config`, a plain JavaScript object for configuration

 Neither argument is required when creating a new Leipzig.js object, and if no